Coinbase

 APY rates as of January 2026.
 Rates change frequently, verify current rates on each platform.

-At current rates, staking £1,000 of Ethereum on Coinbase would earn approximately £32/year.
-It's not life-changing, but it's better than nothing, and it compounds over time.
+At current rates, staking £1,000 of Ethereum on Coinbase would earn approximately £32 a year.
+Modest, but it compounds.

 Tax note: Staking rewards are taxable as income in the UK.
 Keep records of all rewards received.